kumo/sketch-mail-merge/README.md

 ## Usage

-Prepare a template and add numeric tags to your text, for example:
+Prepare a template and add numeric tags to your text, for example "Hello {1}":

 ![Template](https://raw.githubusercontent.com/kumo/sketch-mail-merge/master/docs/template.png)